joshacosta/QuickEats/README.md

 `npm install @ionic-native/launch-navigator`

+After these lines, you'll notice a "plugins" folder with the Launch Navigator plugin includes.

 ## Running the project ##
 At this point, that finishes the dependencies needed to run this project.
 Run the project with this line: